Posted in:

 The lowest point in Austria – Burgenland

-OK, a small sign in the in a flat field near Apetlon might not be mindblowing experience.
-Nonetheless, Austria is mostly famous for the fantastic hiking and skiing in the Alps.
-Nevertheless, there are also a few flat spots in the country, such as in the eastern most state Burgenland.
-I bet far less have taken a selfie at this spot, than on the highest point in Austria, the Grossglockner mountain.
-At 114 metres above sea level this is the lowest point in the country and makes it a hidden gem that definitely deserves a visit.
-Not far from Apetlon you will also find a salt lake (Lange Lacke), with a buzzing bird life.
-The surrounding steppe landscape and Austria’s largest lake, the Neusiedler See, offers you to wonderful hiking, biking and boat trips.
+OK, a small sign in a flat field near Apetlon might not be a mindblowing experience.
+Nonetheless, Austria is famous primarily for the fantastic hiking and skiing in the Alps.
+Nevertheless, there are a few flat spots in the country, such as in the easternmost state, Burgenland.
+I bet far fewer have taken a selfie at this spot than at the highest point in Austria, Grossglockner Mountain.
+At 114 metres above sea level, this is the country’s lowest point, making it a hidden gem that deserves a visit.
+Not far from Apetlon, you will also find a salt lake (Lange Lacke) with buzzing bird life.
+The surrounding steppe landscape and Austria’s largest lake, the Neusiedler See, offer you excellent hiking, biking and boat trips.

 The Salzburg lake district (Salzburger Seenland)

-Strolling around the small town of Mattsee, located on the southern shore of the lake with the same name.
+The Salzburg Lake district, also known as Salzburger Seenland, boasts stunning natural landscapes with crystal-clear lakes surrounded by picturesque mountains.
+Start your lakeside adventure by strolling around the small town of Mattsee, located on the lake’s southern shore with the same name.
 You can easily spend a couple of hours lakeside, taking in some of the nicely preserved historic buildings, visiting the small Bajuvaren homestead, and seeing how the local tribe lived in 450 AD.
 You get the best views from the rocky hill by Schloss Mattsee.
+Along with the other lakes, you can enjoy a wide range of water activities such as swimming, boating, and fishing and explore charming lakeside villages and historic castles.

 Kirchschlag in der Buckligen Welt – Lower Austria

-The Bucklige Welt region has many idyllic villages and towns, all of which are distinctive and new to visitors.
+The Bucklige Welt region has many idyllic villages and towns, all distinctive and new to visitors.
 If you only have time to visit one of them, we recommend Kirchschlag.
-Located in the far south east of Lower Austria, the small town with just under 3000 inhabitants offers both historic buildings and a medieval castle, which thrones on a hill above the city.
-Around the main square (Hauptplatz) you will find shops, cafes and restaurants.
+Located in the far southeast of Lower Austria, the small town with just under 3000 inhabitants offers historic buildings and a medieval castle, which thrones on a hill above the city.
+Around the main square (Hauptplatz), you will find shops, cafes and restaurants.
 Take the time to stroll over to the park at the church as well.

 Braunsberg – Lower Austria

-Braunsberg hill at the eastern end of Austria (Lower Austria) is a brilliant place to enjoy the views of the surroundings.
+Braunsberg Hill at the eastern end of Austria (Lower Austria) is a brilliant place to enjoy the views of the surroundings.
 Moreover, not only does the summit offer a comprehensive view in all directions, but there is also a reconstructed Celtic rampart on the hill.
-Already 7000 years ago humans found out that the Braunsberg was the ideal place for a settlement.
-Excavations on the hilltop, which was leveled in prehistoric times, revealed traces of the Copper Age around 4500 BC.
-The Celts, who built a hilltop settlement up here, surrounded the summit plateau with a wall of palisades, ramparts, and watchtowers.
-You can hike up here from Hainburg an der Donau, or travel up by car as there is a large car park on the site.
-The nearby historic town of Hainburg is situated on the Danube river.
+Already 7000 years ago, humans discovered that the Braunsberg was the ideal place for a settlement.
+Excavations on the hilltop, levelled in prehistoric times, revealed traces of the Copper Age around 4500 BC.
+The Celts, who built a hilltop settlement up here, surrounded the summit plateau with a wall of fortifications, ramparts, and watchtowers.
+You can hike up here from Hainburg an der Donau or travel by car as there is a large car park on the site.
+The nearby historic town of Hainburg is situated on the Danube River.

-To enjoy ene of the most spectacular hidden gems of Austria you have to jump into a river.
-Austria is known for it’s clean waters and krystall clear rivers.
-Hence, it’s worth while to experience the country below the surface as well.
-Of course wearing a neopren dive suit and a diving mask, fins and snorkel.
-Fish and crayfish can be observed close up in an fabulous underwater world.
-Snorkling the river Traun can be done by anyone who can swim.
+To enjoy one of Austria’s most spectacular hidden gems, you have to jump into a river.
+Austria is known for its clean waters and crystal-clear rivers, so it’s worth while to experience the country below the surface as well.
+Of course, you should wear a neoprene dive suit, a diving mask, fins, and a snorkel.
+Fish and crayfish can be observed close up in a fabulous underwater world.
+Snorkelling the river, Traun can be done by anyone who can swim.

 Maria Luggau – Tirol

-The small village with about 200 inhabitants is one of the really well hidden travel gems in Austria.
-Traditional tyrolean log houses, with aged timber walls built on whitewashed stone walls, gives the place a rustic look.
+The small village with about 200 inhabitants is one of Austria’s really hidden travel gems.
+Traditional Tyrolean log houses, with aged timber walls built on whitewashed stone walls, give the place a rustic look.
 Far south, the western part of the Lesach Valley is located in Osttirol and the eastern part of Carinthia.
-Since 1591 it has been a monastery on the site.
+Since 1591, it has been a monastery on the site.
 Moreover, the pilgrimage church is also worth a look with its rich and magnificent decorations.
-Lesachtal is one of the most remote valleys in Austria and here you rarely meet large hordes of tourists.
+Lesachtal is one of the most remote valleys in Austria, and here, you rarely meet large hordes of tourists.
 For more info: Lesachtal Tourism

 Booking.com